For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Is student debt like other debt?

 The news always seems full of stories about huge student debt and astronomical interest rates.
-But, what no one tells you is that a Student Loan isn't like other kinds of debt.
+But what no one tells you is that a Student Loan isn't like other kinds of debt.

 If you took out a Tuition Fee Loan (for course fees) and/or a Maintenance Loan (for living costs), the total amount you borrowed is your Student Loan (remember that grants, bursaries and scholarships don't have to be repaid).

-While there are no fees attached to taking out a Student Loan, interest is constantly being added, and the more you earn, the higher your monthly repayments will be.
+While there are no fees attached to taking out a Student Loan, interest is constantly being added – and the more you earn, the higher your monthly repayments will be.

 Your Student Loan also doesn't affect your credit score – the infamous number that decides how generous lenders will be to you (like when you apply for a credit card or a mortgage).

-Another major difference is that the total debt is cancelled after 25, 30 or 40 years, depending on your loan plan.
+And if you haven't repaid your balance in full, any remaining balance is cancelled after 25, 30 or 40 years, depending on your loan plan.

-Save the Student's COO, Jake Butler, said:
+Save the Student's Student Loans expert, Tom Allingham, said:

 How is Student Loan interest calculated?

 Over the past few years, you might have seen a lot of news about the government increasing the interest rate on some Student Loan plans.
+But, as is often the case with Student Loans, it's not quite as simple as that.

 Interest starts accumulating from the day you take out your loan (so yes, even while you're studying) and carries on building until the day you clear your balance.

-RPI (the 'Retail Price Index') shows how much prices have risen (or dropped) across the UK in the past 12 months.
-Student Loan interest rates are generally based on RPI and, as RPI can go up or down, interest rates can too.
+RPI (the Retail Price Index) shows how much prices have risen (or dropped) across the UK in the past 12 months.
+Student Loan interest rates are generally (but not always) based on RPI and, as RPI can go up or down, interest rates can too.

 As the interest only affects the total value of the debt, and not how much you repay each month, higher interest rates only make a difference to the graduates who are likely to repay, or get close to repaying, their entire Student Loan.